St. James–Belgravia Historic District: History

 The history of St. James and Belgravia Courts is part of the broader story of what is now known as Old Louisville.
 As the city continued to develop south of the Ohio River, areas like this were used for various purposes over time.
-The land that is today St. James and Belgravia was at one time used for truck-farming and by 1875 became the site of a baseball park.
+The land that is today St. James and Belgravia was at one time used for truck-farming and by 1875 became the site of the Louisville Baseball Park.
 The land was later cleared, buildings were erected, and it hosted the Southern Exposition from 1883 to 1887.
 The exhibition was held on 23 acres of open land south of Central Park.

 After the close of the Exposition, the buildings were razed, and William H. Slaughter began acquiring the land in 1889.
-By June 1890, the Courier Journal reported that William H. Slaughter purchased 52 lots of land between S. Fourth and S. Sixth Streets.
+By June 1890, The Courier-Journal reported that William H. Slaughter purchased 52 lots of land between S. Fourth and S. Sixth Streets.
 The report also detailed his plan to develop a new area of homes that would “result in the establishment of one of the most beautiful residence sites in this city of beautiful residences.”
 The announcement noted without explanation that this new area would be named St. James Court.
 Although not stated, the selection of the names St. James and Belgravia, with their connections to London, England, were meant to enhance the exclusiveness of this new area and these new homes.